 I told myself to have one gougère in order to celebrate.
 Celebrate what?
 Everything!
 Excuse me, it's time for gougère number two.
 Delicious!
 Try these with Champagne!!!

-Gougères are savory cheese puffs.
-They are closely associated with the Burgundy region of France, and the're famous all over the world.
-Gougères are made by heating milk and water, and then melting butter into the mixture.
+Gougères are savoury cheese puffs made from choux dough.
+They are associated with the Burgundy region of France and are served cold for wine tasting, piping hot if they're to be appetizers.
+Gougères are made by heating milk or water and milk and then melting butter into the mixture.
 While the ingredients are still hot, flour is added and stirred to blend.
-The tricky part comes next.
-The mixture is moved over to the electric beater and eggs are added into it one at a time.
+The tricky part comes next: the mixture is moved over to an electric beater and eggs are added to it one at a time.
 Then the cheese is added.

 The gougères are placed on trays lined with parchment and baked for 15 to 20 minutes.
 The dough is to be dropped with a spoon onto the parchment and formed into small, perfect mounds.
 Forming these little mounds required more dexterity than I possess, so some of my puffs came out misshaped.
 Other than that they were great.
 These little guys can be stored unbaked in the freezer and taken out to be baked as needed.
 They make great appetizers.